just-buildsystem/justbuild/doc/future-designs/extended-git-tree-variables.md

-As for `"git tree"` repositories the result of the fetch action is determined ahead of time, it is not necessary to isolate the fetch actions in the same way as we do with the fetch actions; if the non-isolation misguides the fetch action, the verification of the fetched tree will notice this and an error will be reported instead of obtaining wrong results.
+As for `"git tree"` repositories the result of the fetch action is determined ahead of time, it is not necessary to isolate the fetch actions in the same way as we do with the build actions; if the non-isolation misguides the fetch action, the verification of the fetched tree will notice this and an error will be reported instead of obtaining wrong results.
 Therefore, the following proposed